Octavio Espinosa de Ica: Name and spelling

 Octavio Espinosa Gonzales was a pioneer aviator and journalist born in Lima in 1882, who was devoted to civil aviation.
 In 1920, he was the victim of a tragic accident with American airplane pilot Walter Pack in which he hit the hacienda Oquendo.
 Oral tradition has it that Espinosa landed in Ica on one of his flights; however, the experienced and highly regarded journalist Jose Ica Lujan, who thoroughly reviewed the archives of the newspaper La Voz de Ica, noted that there was no journalistic record of such an event, which by its nature would have been recorded in the city at the time.
 Whatever occurred, the residents of the street Paita apparently took that reference to christen the team.

 Although there are occasional spelling mistakes in the name of the club, sometimes written as "Octavio Espinoza" (with "z"), the origin of the name, described above, removes any doubt about the correct spelling.
 The club is called "Octavio Espinosa" (with "s").
 Because of the existence of both surnames with variant spellings, sometimes it was erroneously written with "z".
 However, the newspaper La Voz de Ica received in the seventies a letter from Don Octavio Espinosa Sanchez, son of Don Octavio Espinosa Gonzales, requesting a clarification because his surname was spelled with an "s" and surmised the founders' intention had been to name the club after his father and that there had been a corruption of the name of the club in the oral tradition.
-Therefore, La Voz de Ica, the oldest newspaper of Ica, and DeChalaca.com, spell the name of the club as "Octavio Espinosa," even though in some official documents erroneously placed with "z".
+Therefore, La Voz de Ica, the oldest newspaper of Ica, and DeChalaca.com, spell the name of the club as "Octavio Espinosa," even though in some official documents it is erroneously spelled with "z".

+Invitation to the First Division (1966)

+Between 1961 and 1965, Club Octavio Espinosa experienced one of the most successful periods in its history, winning five consecutive titles in the Liga Distrital de Ica.
+As a result of this outstanding campaign, the club was invited by the Peruvian Football Federation to participate in the inaugural Torneo Descentralizado in 1966.

+The club made its top-flight debut on August 14 of that year, suffering a 1–0 defeat to Defensor Arica at the José Picasso Peratta Stadium.
+The surnames Tipiani, Campos, Benítez, Ramírez, Martínez, Anchante, Ormeño, Herrera, Franco, Uribe, and Jhong are remembered as the first players to wear the club's red colors in the Peruvian Primera División.